minoi001/graphql/readME.md

 - Switch between variant options to show or hide the sale badge, depending on whether the variant is on sale.

 ## Setting Up the Project (Tasks 2 and 3)

 ### 1. Clone the Repository

-Follow the steps to clone the repo by clicking the Code button at the top of this page.

 ### 2. Install Dependencies